Image © Mark Boyle | Australia Day Council of NSW.

 Images property of respective artist(s).
 All rights reserved.

-This is such a cool feature and I hadn't noticed it until recently, even though Microsoft have had a page about it since December.
+AT TIME ZONE is such a cool feature and I hadn’t noticed it until recently, even though Microsoft have had a page about it since December.

 I live in Adelaide in Australia.
 And like over a billion other people in the world, Adelaide people have to cope with being on a half-hour time zone.
 In winter time, we’re UTC+9:30, and in summer time we’re UTC+10:30.
 Except that if you’re reading this in the northern hemisphere, you’ll need to remember that by ‘winter’, I mean April to October.
 Summer time is October to April, and Santa Claus sits on the beach with a cold drink, sweating through his thick red suit and beard.
 Unless he’s out saving lives, of course.